mdcg/mdcg/README.md

 - :unlock: Specialized in Ethical Hacking and CyberSecurity
 - :mag: Also specialized in Computer Forensics
 - :rocket: Constantly looking for improvements
-- :pencil: I love to write about things I'm learning (See my profile on Medium, coff coff..)
+- :pencil: I love to write about things I'm learning (See my profile on [dev.to](https://dev.to/mdcg), coff coff..)